 Reduce: This means that anything that harms the environment should not be utilized or we should limit the use of that particular substance.

-Reuse: This means that we should reuse the substances that does not harm our environment and it should be biodegradable.
+Reuse: This means that we should reuse substances that does not harm our environment and it should be biodegradable.

 Recycle: We should recycle the substances.